jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ### Create the Plugin

 The rest of the work can be done using a custom plugin.
-For now, it only needs to convert the output file extension from default `.html` to `.json`.
+For now, it only needs to convert the output filename extension from default `.html` to `.json`.
 Under `_plugins`, create a new `api_generator.rb` file:

 ```ruby